AndreMikulec/base/readme.md

 ```
 These may be useful?

-After one may install the debug version of R.
+After, one may install the debug version of R.
 One may then place these object (.o) files in the corresponding directories:
 ```
 bin\x64